-LHA will continue to explore how it can improve the Plan and its implementation.
-In addition, the Plan will be reviewed and updated every three years.
+Louisiana Housing Authority (LHA) will continue to explore how to improve the plan and its implementation.
+In addition, the plan will be reviewed and updated every three years.
 These reviews and updates will include:

-- ➤ whether there have been any significant changes in the composition or language needs of the LEP population in LHA's eligible geographic area, - whether additional vital documents require translation or updated translations are needed of already-translated documents, - Whether any issues or problems related to serving LEP persons have emerged that require action, and - Whether additional actions are needed to provide more responsive and effective language services.
+- ➤ Whether there have been any significant changes in the composition or language needs of the LEP population in Louisiana Housing Authority (LHA)'s eligible geographic area, - ➤ Whether additional vital documents require translation or updated translations are needed of already-translated documents,

+- ➤ Whether any issues or problems related to serving LEP persons have emerged that require action, and - ➤ Whether additional actions are needed to provide more responsive and effective language services.

-The Plan reviews and updates will be part of the LHA's overall annual plan processes which will facilitate public review and comment.
-LHA will also utilize its resident survey to ask residents about their LEP needs.
+The plan reviews and updates will be part of Louisiana Housing Authority (LHA)'s overall annual plan processes which will facilitate public review and comment.
+Louisiana Housing Authority (LHA) will also utilize its resident survey to ask residents about their LEP needs.